yamachang/academic-YC/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Data Scientist at the Lab for Scalable Mental Health at Stony Brook University under the mentorship of Dr. Jessica Schleider.
-Overall, I am fascinated with everything data related.
-I am interested in applying data-driven approaches to (1) study the mechanisms underlying structural stigma and adverse mental health outcomes; (2) improve upon existing methodologies and assessments to detect quantifiable signals surrounding stigma; and (3) examine modifiable risk factors to develop accessible, scalable intervention targets, with the ultimate goal to reduce health disparities in stigmatized populations, particularly in sexual and gender minorities.
+I serve as a Data Scientist at the [Lab for Scalable Mental Health](https://www.schleiderlab.org/), collaborating closely with Dr. Jessica Schleider.
+My expertise in data science plays a pivotal role in our team's diverse projects, especially those centered around the development of digital mental health tools.
+My contributions focus on predicting how effective these tools can be in alleviating mental health symptoms — a field that deeply resonates with my interests and passions.
+Leveraging my background in clinical psychology, I am employing data science to: (1) explore the underlying mechanisms that link structural stigma to adverse mental health outcomes; (2) enhance existing methodologies and assessments for detecting quantifiable indicators of stigma; and (3) investigate adjustable risk factors to create accessible, scalable interventions.
+The ultimate goal of our work is to diminish health disparities in stigmatized communities, with an emphasis on LGBTQ+ individuals.

 Pronouns: She/Her/Hers